SystemsApproach/security/intro.rst

 .. admonition:: Further Reading

-  Donn Seeley. `A Tour of the
+  D. Seeley. `A Tour of the
   Worm <http://www.cs.unc.edu/~jeffay/courses/nidsS05/attacks/seely-RTMworm-89.html>`__.

 What we present in this book is a systems perspective on the